d9ha-cell/Recipes_Ratings_Analysis/README.md

 The Dataset being observed within this project is a compilation of recipes gathered from food.com.
 The recipes themselves are organized by ID and were given a particular rating out of five which reflect individual user's experiences with the recipe.

 ### Overarching Question:
-## Does the Amount of calories within a specific recipe affect its Average Rating? ##
+## Does the Amount of calories within a specific recipe affect its Rating? ##